On the Instability of Fractional Reserve Banking: Calibrated Examples

-Both models with and without unsecured credit are calibrated.
-First, assuming there is no unsecured credit, I calibrate the model without unsecured credit.
-This model will be referred as Model 1 throughout this section.
-In addition to Model 1, I also calibrate the model with unsecured credit.
-This model will be referred as Model 2.
-I set $\mu=1$ in Model 2.
+In this section, I calibrate the model using U.S. data.
+I calibrate both the model without unsecured credit and the model with unsecured credit.
+First, assuming there is no unsecured credit, I calibrate the model without unsecured credit, which will be referred to as Model 1 throughout this section.
+In addition to Model 1, I also calibrate the model with unsecured credit, referred to as Model 2.
+For monetary aggregates, I use M1 adjusted for retail sweep accounts as in \cite{aruoba2011money} and \cite{venkateswaran2014pledgability}.
+Following to \cite{krueger2006does}, revolving consumer credit series are used as unsecured credit.